 - Grow our product lines both with existing and potential new customers.
 We continue to develop and offer current and new sales programs to ensure that we are doing all we can to support our customers' businesses.
 We remain dedicated to manage growth and continue to focus on enhancements to our infrastructure and making investments in resources to support our customers. - Introduction of new product lines.
-We continue to strive to expand our business by exploring new product lines including working with our existing customers to identify potential new product opportunities.
-We expect to launch a new product line in the second quarter of fiscal 2017. - The strategic acquisition of other companies or businesses.
-We have in the past and intend to continue to making strategic acquisitions to grow our business.
-We maintain an in-house acquisition team that continuously works to identify potential new targets. - Creating value for our customers.
+We continue to strive to expand our business by exploring new product lines including working with our existing customers to identify potential new product opportunities. - The strategic acquisition of other companies or businesses.
+We have in the past and intend to continue making strategic acquisitions to grow our business.
+We maintain an in-house acquisition team that continuously works to identify potential new targets.

+- Creating value for our customers.
 A core part of our strategy is ensuring that we add meaningful value for our customers.
-We consistently support and pilot our customers' supply management initiatives in addition to providing demand analytics, inventory planning, market share, and retail store layout information to our customers.
+We consistently support and pilot our customers' supply management initiatives in addition to providing demand analytics, a suite of inventory management services, a library of online training guides, market share, and retail store layout information to our customers. - Technological innovation.
+We have expanded our research and development team to develop in-house technologies and advanced testing methods.
+This elevated level of technology ensures our customers receive the highest quality of products and support services that can be offered.